-The implementing guidelines are developed to support the implementation of CTI-CFF's GESI Policy within the CTI-CFF organization, including its activities and programs with member countries and partners.
-Thus, the guidelines apply to all working with CTI-CFF in the region.
-The guidelines are based on the approved CTI-CFF GESI Policy and the RPOA 2.0 of the CTI-CFF.
-These guidelines present how the GESI Policy is related to the RPOA 2.0.
-They provide key messages relevant to the strategic elements needed to implement the Policy and highlight a range of possible
+The guidelines are based on the approved CTI-CFF GESI Policy and the draft RPOA 2.0 of the CTI-CFF.
+These guidelines present how the GESI Policy is related to the draft RPOA 2.0.
+They provide key messages regarding the strategic elements needed to implement the Policy and highlight a range of possible actions to take and pitfalls to avoid.

-The four strategic elements where GESI can be integrated are as follows:
+The four strategic elements where GESI can be integrated are as follow:

-- 1. Policy - 2.
+- I. Policy - 2.
 Human resources - 3.
 Communication products, including speeches, newsletters, press releases, reports, and other publications - 4.
-Programs and projects implemented in the Coral Triangle area
+Program and projects implemented in the Coral Triangle area